AlexandrovLab/SigProfilerAssignment/README.md

 # SigProfilerAssignment

 SigProfilerAssignment is a new mutational attribution and decomposition tool that performs the following functions:
--   Attributing a known set of mutational signatures to an individual sample.
+-   Attributing a known set of mutational signatures to an individual sample or multiple samples.
 -   Decomposing de novo signatures to COSMIC signature database.
 -   Attributing COSMIC database or a custom signature database to given samples.